Feeling like your heart might pound out of your chest just thinking about talking in a group? You’re not alone.

 Experiencing panic attacks or intense physical symptoms before or during social situations.

-Using recreational drugs or alcohol to cope with anxiety can worsen symptoms and lead to other issues, such as alcohol use disorder.
+Using recreational drugs or alcohol to cope with feelings of anxiety can worsen symptoms and lead to other issues, such as alcohol use disorder.

-Feeling stuck in negative thought patterns or unable to control your anxiety despite trying self-help strategies.
+Feeling stuck in negative thought patterns or unable to control feelings of anxiety despite trying self-help strategies.

-There are several effective treatment options available to help manage social anxiety.
+There are several effective treatment options available to help manage the feelings of anxiety.
 The right approach often depends on the severity of your symptoms, any coexisting mental health problems, and your personal goals.
 Many people benefit most from a combination of therapy, lifestyle changes, and, when needed, medication.

-Cognitive Behavioral Therapy (CBT): A structured approach that helps you challenge negative thoughts, build healthier beliefs, and gradually face anxiety-inducing situations.1
+Cognitive Behavioral Therapy (CBT): A structured approach that helps you challenge negative thoughts, build healthier beliefs, and gradually face situations that trigger feelings of anxiety.1

 Exposure Therapy: A method often used within CBT that helps reduce fear by slowly and safely facing social triggers in a controlled way.